Soil Bearing Capacity: Terzaghi, Meyerhof, Hansen & Vesic Theories, All Formulas & Design Guide

 Plate Load Test (PLT)

-The PLT (IS 1888 / ASTM D1194) places a rigid steel plate (typically 300 to 600 mm square) at the proposed foundation level and applies incremental loads while measuring settlement.
+The PLT (IS 1888 / ASTM D1194) places a rigid steel plate (typically 300–600 mm square) at the proposed foundation level and applies incremental loads while measuring settlement.
 A load-settlement curve is plotted; $q_u$ from the plate is defined at the intersection of two tangents drawn to the bilinear curve.

 PLT Scale Corrections to Foundation Size

 $B_f$ = footing width; $B_p$ = plate width (m).
-Limitation: PLT tests a small soil volume; cannot detect weak layers below depth approximately $B_p$.
-Conduct test at the actual proposed foundation level; results from a test higher in the profile are unreliable.
-Minimum 3 tests per soil type are recommended for statistical validity.
+Limitation: PLT tests a small soil volume; cannot detect weak layers below depth ≈ $B_p$.
+Conduct test at the actual proposed foundation level.
+Minimum 3 tests per soil type recommended.

 IS 6403, AASHTO, Eurocode 7: Requirements and FoS